February 17, 2020

 Before you decide to share house keys and a bedroom, we wanted to let you know exactly what you are getting yourself into so that you’re not shocked or surprised (or even disheartened) when you walk in the front door of your man or woman’s home for the first time with your luggage.

-Of course, moving in together is not always a bad thing and in fact, can be the start of a very beautiful life together.
+Of course, moving in together is not a bad thing and in fact, can be the start of a very beautiful life together.
 But if you’re not careful you could jump the gun a little too soon and end up getting in more of a mess than you bargained for.
-We’ve got tips & suggestions, even a checklist to take note of before you make that big decision to move in.
+We’ve got tips and suggestions, even a checklist to take note of before you make that big decision to move in.

-We only wish you and your partner the absolute best and hope that this guide only further proves to you that you are ready to do this!
+We only wish you and your partner the absolute best and hope that this guide only further proves to you that you are ready to do this.

 While having a checklist is not a real thing, it certainly can be for you.
 After all, it is your life and your relationship and you deserve nothing but happiness.

 Before we give you our most basic checklist for moving in together please understand that no relationship is perfect and it never will be.
 You will have disagreements and arguments, and both of you will act irrationally from time to time.

 With that being said, however, there are lines that do not ever need to be crossed and there are things that need to be checked off before you just dive into it.
 Especially if you or your partner have never lived with someone else besides their parents and this is the first time living with a partner for either of you, it’s going to take some getting used to.

 1. Have that conversation